-- 1. Upon receipt of referral, HCC will send HV letter with intake packet. - HCC will call within 10 business days from date on the HV letter to schedule child's initial or annual HV. - Parents will provide all required documents within 30 days of requested date including but not limited to: - a.
-Physician Statement (see section 603.5 for details of SSA acceptable medical professionals) - b.
-Home Visit Questionnaire - c.
-Consent for Release of Information - d.
-Medical Records from all providers
+- A. Upon receipt of referral, HCC will send HV letter with intake packet. - B. HCC will call within 10 business days from date on the HV letter to schedule child's initial or annual HV. - C. Parents will provide all required documents within 30 days of requested date including but not limited to: - 1.
+Physician Statement (see section 603.5 for details of SSA acceptable medical professionals) - 2.
+Home Visit Questionnaire - 3.
+Consent for Release of Information (ROI) - 4.
+Medical Records from all providers - 5.
+School records including Teacher Questionnaire, Individualized Education Program (IEP) and Psychoeducational testing. - D. Required Contacts with HCC staff